 This search warrant was decrepitude in that it failed to illustrate and support the rudimentary descriptions defining Probable Cause.
 The investigator wrote, “Application having been made, and probable cause as defined by 21 U.S.C. § 880(d)(1) having been shown by the affidavit of Diversion Investigator Norita N. Persaud, United States Drug Enforcement Administration, for an inspection of the controlled premises of Aarric, Inc., dba At Cost Rx, 16970 San Carlos Boulevard, Suite 110, Fort Myers, FL 33908, with DEA number FA2125640, it appears that said inspection is appropriate under 21 U.S.C. § 880”. ah_1072020_aarric_dea_dsa-2“ORDER TO SHOW CAUSE AT COST PHARMACY” 01/03/2020

 The investigator agent clearly expressed his limited knowledge of probable cause as defined by 21 U.S.C. § 880(d)(1).
-Yet, he did not, within the search warrant, describe the place to be searched and the descriptive elements to support and clearly identify any elements of a crime which would provide a reasonable officer to conclude that probable cause exist.
+Yet, within the search warrant, he did not describe the place to be searched and the descriptive elements to support and clearly identify any elements of a crime that would provide a reasonable officer to conclude that probable cause exists.

-The signed warrant authorized the investigating Agent “to seize from the above-described controlled premises such of the following records, information, reports, documents, files and inventories, as are appropriate and necessary to the effective accomplishment of the inspection, and for the purpose of copying or verifying their correctness, or that are used or intended to be used in violation of the Controlled Substances Act whether in electronic or printed media format as noted above”.
+The signed warrant authorized the investigating Agent “to seize from the above-described controlled premises such of the following records, information, reports, documents, files, and inventories, as are appropriate and necessary to the effective accomplishment of the inspection, and to copy or verify their correctness, or that is used or intended to be used in violation of the Controlled Substances Act whether in electronic or printed media format as noted above.”
 The Supreme Court has defined “probable cause” as an officer’s reasonable belief, based on circumstances known to that officer, that a crime has occurred or is about to occur.
-Carroll v.
-United States, 267 U.S. 132, 149 (1925).
+Carroll v. the United States, 267 U.S. 132, 149 (1925).